alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 in mind, I was able to reduce BigBingo's data usage from 1TB ($5 per query) to 50GB (25 cents per query).
 (I'll go over the details in a future blog post.)

-There are also some huge dev usability advantages to using BigQuery over another batch processing system like MapReduce:
+There are also some huge usability advantages to using BigQuery over another batch processing system like MapReduce:

-* When I was designing the queries and schema, I could try things out on real production data from within the BigQuery web UI, and get results back in seconds.
+* When I was designing the queries and schema, I could try things out on real production data from within the BigQuery web UI and get results back in seconds.
 This meant that I could work through almost all architectural details before having to write a line of Python code.
-* One I did start to write code, I could run the full job completely from my laptop, with no need to push code out to servers in order to iterate.
+* Once I did start to write code, I could run the full job completely from my laptop, with no need to push code out to servers in order to iterate.
 Whenever a query had a problem, it showed up in the "Query History" section of the BigQuery web UI, and I could easily debug it there.
-* Sanity-checking the intermediate steps and tracking data issues was easy because everything was accessible through SQL.
+* Sanity-checking the intermediate steps and hunting down problems in the data was easy because everything was immediately accessible through SQL.

 ### Taking advantage of immutable storage